Skip to main content

 required

-The name of a numeric attribute in your Algolia records which should be used for refining the search.
+The name of the numeric attribute in your Algolia records to use for refining the search.

 JavaScript